While travelling in Australia with kids is a relatively painless process, the same can’t always be said for international flights.

 Can I book a child seat for an infant?

 Airlines do not supply child seats for infants.
-If your child is booked in their own seat but cannot sit upright, then they will need to be fitted into an appropriate car seat.
+If your child is booked in their own seat but can’t sit upright, then they will need to be fitted into an appropriate car seat.
 All airlines have differing policies in this regard – it is best to call them and book well in advance.
 Your infant will require a separate seat and will likely have to pay the child fare.

 Can I bring a stroller onboard?